 Flaws: A Miscast (Human) Lead & Tonally-Bizarre First Act

 Flaws in Detective Pikachu include a miscast main actor and slow/tonally-bizarre first act.
 Justice Smith is awful and a way out-of-his-league, inexplicable choice for this *massive* a role as the lead in the first-ever live-action movie of the world’s biggest media franchise.
 Wildly undeserving of such a star-making place in movie history, you can sense his inexperience like a piranha – with often-wooden delivery of lines most other actors (including his costar Kathryn Newton’s Lucy who outshines him every. scene.) would be able to nail without problem.
 He’s robotic, monotonous, and way too-awkward going critical-overload 404 Error beyond the characterization’s leeway allotted for an empathy-required lead who is absolutely painful to watch unless he’s juxtaposed against Reynold’s saving-grace Pikachu or Lucy.
 It’s simply inexplicable why he was chosen, especially with Tim being fine as a character writing-wise and TPC already having a trio of some of the most iconic and beloved characters in childhood fiction history in Ash-Misty-Brock to learn from or use.
-The first act is slow and mistoned as well, being borderline-boring and overly-dark/bleak wholly dissonant & confusingly mismatched with its core foundational childhood-transportive concept.. until Pikachu shows up and – electrifies – the whole joint from that point out.
+The first act is slow and mistoned as well as put through a ~depressing color palette filter, being borderline-boring and overly-dark/bleak wholly dissonant & confusingly mismatched with its core foundational childhood-transportive concept.. until Pikachu shows up and – electrifies – the whole joint from that point out.

 The Birth Of The Next Big Cinematic Universe